nordeveloper/chatbotsai/README.md

 Get started with intelligent conversations using ChatBotsAI today!

-## Desigined and Developed by Norayr Petrosyan
+## Designed and Developed by Norayr Petrosyan